Kishore4949/Course_INF-502/Assignment1.md

     - Use `git log --decorate` to explore the structure of commits.

 ```
+There are two branches in the repository they are :
+master and math

+For Master Branch commits are:
+commit 18931d12a8be7cac049b73c6bc8136e9482f3371 (HEAD -> master)
+Author: Igor Steinmacher <igorsteinmacher@gmail.com>
+Date:   Wed Aug 14 23:15:28 2019 -0700

+    Making a small change here

+commit 654b490a181dedf82dd6deda5f9848d6cca05918
+Author: Igor Steinmacher <igorsteinmacher@gmail.com>
+Date:   Wed Aug 14 23:12:14 2019 -0700

+    Added a draft of A.py

+commit 2dfb02c3f9383d6c3b2695c99e175d8b85f594a1
+Author: Igor Steinmacher <igorsteinmacher@gmail.com>
+Date:   Wed Aug 14 23:08:47 2019 -0700

+     Creating all files (all empty)

+for math branch commits are:
+commit e3c629dd524712aedea96d7dbaad1c50d12b5b5e (HEAD -> math)
+Author: Igor Steinmacher <igorsteinmacher@gmail.com>
+Date:   Wed Aug 14 23:13:48 2019 -0700

+    Adding some more knowledge to the function

+commit 654b490a181dedf82dd6deda5f9848d6cca05918
+Author: Igor Steinmacher <igorsteinmacher@gmail.com>
+Date:   Wed Aug 14 23:12:14 2019 -0700

+    Added a draft of A.py

+commit 2dfb02c3f9383d6c3b2695c99e175d8b85f594a1
+Author: Igor Steinmacher <igorsteinmacher@gmail.com>
+Date:   Wed Aug 14 23:08:47 2019 -0700

+     Creating all files (all empty)

 ```

 2. Try `git log --graph --all` to see the commit tree.
 Paste the result here and write a paragraph to provide an interpretation of what you found.
 ```
+ git log --graph --all
+ commit 18931d12a8be7cac049b73c6bc8136e9482f3371 (master)
+| Author: Igor Steinmacher <igorsteinmacher@gmail.com>
+| Date:   Wed Aug 14 23:15:28 2019 -0700
+|
+|     Making a small change here
+|
+| * commit e3c629dd524712aedea96d7dbaad1c50d12b5b5e (HEAD -> math)
+|/  Author: Igor Steinmacher <igorsteinmacher@gmail.com>
+|   Date:   Wed Aug 14 23:13:48 2019 -0700
+|
+|       Adding some more knowledge to the function
+|
+* commit 654b490a181dedf82dd6deda5f9848d6cca05918
+| Author: Igor Steinmacher <igorsteinmacher@gmail.com>
+| Date:   Wed Aug 14 23:12:14 2019 -0700
+|
+|     Added a draft of A.py
+|
+* commit 2dfb02c3f9383d6c3b2695c99e175d8b85f594a1
+  Author: Igor Steinmacher <igorsteinmacher@gmail.com>
+  Date:   Wed Aug 14 23:08:47 2019 -0700

+       Creating all files (all empty)

+here we can see some commits which are made on Aug 14
+first commit message is "Creating all files (all empty)
+In second commit Author added a draft A.py
+In Third Commit Head is pointed to math and Author is added some more knowledge to the function
+In fourth commit Author Added small changes in master branch

 ```

 3. Use `git diff BRANCH_NAME` to view the differences from a branch and the current branch.
 Summarize the difference from master to the other branch.

 ```
+the difference between master and math branch is we can see below:

+diff --git a/A.py b/A.py
+index 0afa98c..dc1e9bd 100644
+--- a/A.py
++++ b/A.py
+@@ -1,11 +1,3 @@
+ #this is just an example, do not freak out
+ def calculate_this(operator, num1, num2):
+-   if operator == 'sum':
+-      print num1 + num2
+-      print 'That was easy buddy'
+-   else:
+-      if operator == 'subtraction':
+-         print num1 - num2
+-         print 'I could handle that...'
+-      else:
+-         print 'my knowledge is limited'
++   print 'my knowledge is limited'
+diff --git a/B.py b/B.py
+index e69de29..c63f94c 100644
+--- a/B.py
++++ b/B.py
+@@ -0,0 +1 @@
++# Another file that will receive a line of code... at least.

+We can see clearly above that if-else-if loops are present in A.py in math branch and there is no if statement in A.py in master branch
+the only difference here is: there is a comment line in B.py (master branch) and B.py (math branch) is empty.

 ```